Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

-One of the basic teeth whitening methods is toothpaste their active ingredients work by abrasion of deposits and discolouration are often sodium bicarbonate, hydrogen peroxide or activated carbon
+One of the basic teeth whitening methods is toothpaste, their active ingredients work by abrasion of deposits and stains during teeth brushing

 Most of them make use as well of a polish agent which is harmless and effective, yet up to a point of course.
 Some more expert-level toothpastes actually can do the trick, and help you out with at least regaining your natural colour of teeth – but their effectiveness is strongly influenced by your teeth condition, care and eating and drinking habits.

 There are a lot of reviews and articles on the topic online naming the best products in this category year by year, check them out here.
 Google claims that the following list comprises of the best whitening toothpastes currently available on the market:

 However, toothpastes, no matter how expensive or highly praised, unfortunately, will never outdo a professional teeth whitening procedure at a dentist and take rather some time to achieve a mediocre result.